The objective of this study is to predict human wine taste preferences.

 7. Model deployment

-The model obtained after all the steps are not the best it could be achieved.
+After all the steps, we haven’t achieved the best possible model.
 Nevertheless, it is still better than guessing randomly.

 The next listing shows the mathematical expression of the predictive model.

-The formula below can be exported to the software tool required by the customer.
+You can export the formula below to the software tool the customer requires.

 References